ccxt/ccxt/wiki/Manual.md

 *margin and contract only*

 To increase, reduce or set your current margin balance in an open leveraged position, use `addMargin`, `reduceMargin` and `setMargin` respectively.
 This is kind of like adjusting the amount of leverage you're using with a position that's already open.

+For example, when you had opened a position initially with 10$ and later you added another 5$ to that position's margin, the "initial margin" value would be $15.

 Some scenarios to use these methods include
 - if the trade is going against you, you can add margin to, reducing the risk of liquidation